-Stuart Forster looks at things to do for on a Frankfurt city break in Germany.
+Stuart Forster looks at things to do on a Frankfurt city break in the German city that’s nicknamed Mainhatten because of its skyscrapers.

 As I found, there’s plenty of things to do in Frankfurt to make it a perfect getaway for a city break.